Do I Have Water Rights on My Property

 • Check for local ordinances, zoning regulations, or land use restrictions that may impact water rights on your property.

-• Determine whether any permits or approvals are required for water-related activities, such as well drilling, irrigation, or water diversion.
+• Determine whether any permits have or approvals are required for water-related activities, such as well drilling, irrigation, or water diversion.

 Factors Affecting Water Rights